Sample Essays

 (Celebration Day by Led Zeppelin)

-Sample Common App Essay #9 (UC Berkeley)
+Sample Common App Essay #9 (University of California, Berkeley)

 It is a warm July day in the forest of West Virginia, and a summer storm is brewing.
 I hear thunder and see rain begin to fall.
 On this particular day, I’m home alone with my grandmother, and when our conversation unexpectedly turns from the weather to feminism and abortion rights, I am suddenly aware that I am a seventeen-year-old girl from Los Angeles talking politics with an eighty-year-old woman from West Virginia.
 I have no idea how this is going to go.